 Since 2000, in fact, there have been many Nigerian Muslims condemned to death by stoning for “crimes” of a sexual nature, such as homosexuality and adultery, but none of these sentences has been carried out, all being overturned on appeal and commuted to prison sentences.
 Sharia courts have handed down death sentences for various “crimes”, including blasphemy, adultery, murder and homosexuality since they were set up in the early 2000s.
 But to date, no executions have been carried out.
 The first and, up to now, only Sharia-based execution in Nigeria since its introduction took place on 3 January 2002, when Sani Yakubu Rodi was hanged in the State of Katsina for murder, after he was condemned to death by a Sharia court.

-In 2015, at least 171 people were sentenced to death, according to information received by Amnesty International from the Nigerian Prisons Service(NPS).
-This was a 74% drop on the 659 death sentences recorded in 2014.
+In 2016, at least 527 people were sentenced to death, according to information from the Nigerian Prisons Service(NPS).
+This was a 68% increase on the 171 death sentences recorded in 2015.
+These 171 death sentences were a 74% drop on the 659 death sentences recorded in 2014.

-As of 31 December 2015, there were 1,677 inmates on death row, including 5 foreign nationals, according to the Nigerian Prisons Service.
+As of 17 January 2017 there were 1,640 inmates on death row, according ncluding 5 foreign nationals, according to Ahmed Ja’afaru, chief of the Nigerian Prisons Service.

 Two expert groups had been set up by the former President, Olusegun Obasanjo, to reform the prison system and deal with the problem of prison overcrowding.
 The groups, namely the National Study Group on Death Penalty and the Presidential Commission on Reform of the Administration of Justice, were established respectively in 2004 and 2007, and both recommended a moratorium on executions because the criminal justice system could no longer guarantee a fair trial at all time.